dkharlap/ai-sandbox/autoresearch-for-ols/README.md

 ## The Autoresearch Experiment

-After grinding through many manual iterations, I got curious — how far could the model be pushed *automatically* using [Andrej Karpathy's Autoresearch](https://github.com/karpathy/autoresearch)?
+After grinding through many manual iterations, I got curious: how far could the model be pushed *automatically* using [Andrej Karpathy's Autoresearch](https://github.com/karpathy/autoresearch)?

 Turns out, pretty far.
 In just a few hours I ran roughly **100 experiments**, most of them suggested by the agentic AI (OpenAI Codex), with occasional nudges from me.
 The best model came out at: